 Collect and access data.

-• In collaboration with Biostatistics, Epidemiology, Research Study Design (BERD) Center, Informatics consulting services can recommend other approaches to data management plan development, the database design, and setup of data quality checks.
+- In collaboration with Biostatistics, Epidemiology, Research Study Design (BERD) Center, Informatics consulting services can recommend other approaches to data management plan development, database design, and setup of data quality checks.

-• Informatics can also assist with identification of common data models, common data elements, and other data standards, collection of provenance data for research reproducibility.
+- Informatics can assist with identification of common data models, common data elements, and other data standards, collection of provenance data for research reproducibility.

-• For program evaluations, the Evaluation Service can assist with conducting surveys, interviews, and focus groups.
+- The Program Evaluation Service can assist with developing and conducting surveys, interviews, and focus groups.

 Submit an IRB Continuing Review and IRB Amendments.